Updated on September 11th, 2022

 A honey house is a sanitary space where beekeepers process their honey harvest.
-Also, beekeepers use honey houses for other beekeeping purposes that occur away from the apiary, such as:
+Beekeepers also use honey houses for other activities that occur away from the apiary such as rendering beeswax, handling pollen and propolis, and for assembling, repairing and storing equipment.

 Backyard beekeepers with only a few hives typically use their kitchen or another clean home area as their “honey house.”
 With a larger apiary, a dedicated structure may be a more suitable honey house.